Architectures in parametric component-based systems: Qualitative and quantitative modelling: Introduction

-(5) We study decidability results related with FOEIL.
+(4) We study decidability results related with FOEIL.
 For this, we firstly state an effective translation of FOEIL formulas to finite automata.
 The best case run time of our translation algorithm is polynomial and the worst case is exponential.
-In turn, we obtain that the decidability of equivalence and validity for FOEIL sentences in doubly exponential time, and the decidability of satisfiability for FOEIL sentences in exponential time.
+In turn, we obtain the decidability of equivalence and validity for FOEIL sentences in doubly exponential time, and the decidability of satisfiability for FOEIL sentences in exponential time.

-(6) We introduce \emph{weighted Extended Propositional Interaction Logic} (wEPIL for short) over a finite set of ports, and a commutative semiring $K$ for representing the weights. wEPIL extends \emph{weighted Propositional Interaction Logic} (wPIL for short) from \cite{Pa:On,Pa:We} with three new weighted operators, namely the weighted concatenation operator $\odot$, the weighted shuffle operator $ \varpi$, and the weighted iteration operator $^{+}$.
-Intuitively these operators allow us to encode the weights of consecutive, interleaving, and recursive interactions in weighted component-based systems, respectively.
+(5) We introduce \emph{weighted Extended Propositional Interaction Logic} (wEPIL for short) over a finite set of ports and a commutative semiring $K$ for representing the weights. wEPIL extends \emph{weighted Propositional Interaction Logic} (wPIL for short) from \cite{Pa:On,Pa:We} with three new weighted operators, namely the weighted concatenation operator $\odot$, the weighted shuffle operator $ \varpi$, and the weighted iteration operator $^{\oplus}$.
+Intuitively these operators allow to encode the weight of consecutive, interleaving, and recursive interactions in weighted component-based systems, respectively.
 We interpret wEPIL formulas as series defined over finite words and $K$.
-In turn, we study the first-order level of wEPIL, namely \emph{weighted First-Order Extended Interaction Logic} (wFOEIL for short) over $K$ for modelling the quantitative aspects of parametric architectures. wFOEIL is equipped with the corresponding operators and quantifiers of FOEIL in the weighted setup, and is interpreted against series over $K$.
+In turn, we study the first-order level of wEPIL, namely \emph{weighted First-Order Extended Interaction Logic} (wFOEIL for short) over $K$ for modelling parametric weighted architectures. wFOEIL is equipped with the corresponding operators and quantifiers of FOEIL in the weighted setup, and is interpreted against series over $K$.

+(6) We provide examples which show that wEPIL and wFOEIL serve sufficiently for modelling the quantitative aspects of architectures with ordered and recursive interactions.
+Then, for different instantiations of the semiring $K$ in our examples we derive alternative interpretations for the resulting cost of the allowed interactions, that corresponds to some quantitative characteristic.
+Similarly to the unweighted setting, we show that we can also apply wFOEIL, and hence wEPIL, for expressing weighted architectures whose interactions may be executed in arbitrary order.